 Image courtesy of Tess Lotta Photography

-What Kyle aspires to offer with the Active-Ally model is a roadmap through challenging terrain.
+What Kyle aspires to offer is a roadmap through challenging terrain.

 Thanks for speaking with me today Kyle.
 Can you tell me a little bit about how the Active-Ally framework was developed, and who it’s for?